nus-cs2103-AY2324S1/ip/docs/README.md

 ## Features
 Now that you are familiar with the different types of tasks, here's how you can interact with them.
 ### 📋`list` - Display all tasks
-All tasks are shown alongside their relevant information.
+Displays all tasks alogn with their relevant information.
 Tasks are listed in the order they were added.
 Usage: `list`
 ### 🗑️`delete` - Delete a task
-The selected task is deleted from the list.
+Deletes the selected task from the list.
 Run `list` to  verify the index of the task as **deletion is irreversible**.
 Usage: `delete <task_index>`
 For example: `delete 1`  deletes the first task in the list.
 ### ✅`mark` - Mark a task as done
-The selected task is marked as completed.
+Marks the selected task as complete.
 Usage: `mark <task_index>`
 For example: `mark 1`  marks the first task in the list.
 ### ❌`unmark` - Unmark a task to undone
-The selected task is no longer marked as completed.
+Removes the mark from the selected task.
 Usage: `unmark <task_index>`
 For example: `unmark 1`  unmarks the first task in the list.
 ### #️⃣`tag` - Tag a task with a short text
-The selected task is no longer marked as completed.
+Tags the selected task with a word.
-Usage: `tag <task_index>:<tag>`
+Usage: `tag <task_index>:<word>`
 For example: `tag 1:IMPORTANT`  tags the first task in the list.
 ### ❌`untag` - Remove the tag from a task
-The selected task is no longer marked as completed.
+Removes the selected task's tag.
 Usage: `untag <task_index>`
 For example: `untag 1`  removes the tag of the first task in the list.
-### 🔎`find` - Find tasks
+### 🔎`find` - Find matching tasks
-The selected task is no longer marked as completed.
+Lists all tasks which contain the given keyword.
-Usage: `untag <task_index>`
+Usage: `find <keyword>`
-For example: `untag 1`  removes the tag of the first task in the list.
+For example: `find book`  lists all tasks which name contains "book".

 ## Other functionalities
 ### 💾Task storage